School Logo

 • The use of high quality materials and tasks to support learning and provide access to the mathematics, is integrated into lessons.

 Children are assessed regularly using formative and summative assessments.
 Teachers use their formative assessments to plan the next steps in learning for their class.
 Each term, children take a PiXL assessment to show how their learning has progressed.
-Analysis of these helps teachers to plan the next stages in the learning for their class.
+Analysis of these help teachers to plan the next stages in the learning for their class.

 So what is the CPA approach?